TheStopsign/Amalgamation/README.md

 They can then create projects and share them with others.
 Multiple users can edit the doodles at the same time, making use of our drawing tools suite.

+### Prerequisites - SECONDARY NODEJS SERVER FOR WEBSOCKET CONNECTIONS
+NodeJS installed and 'npm install' command run in the root project directory Node server running by opening terminal, navigating into the /websockets directory, and running 'node server' (or 'nodemon server' if preferred).

 ### Login Page
 Our login page links with CAS authentication to allow RPI students to create accounts easily.